pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 The `go` expression returns a function of the type same as the given expression (a.k.a. futures or promises in other languages.)
 The function returns a resulting value of the function execution.

 The `go` expression may or may not block the current execution context depending on its implementation.
-For example, the built-in `Os` package runs the given function in parallel if multiple cores are available in CPUs.
+For example, the built-in `Os` package runs the given function in parallel if multiple CPU cores are available.